bwindsor/osm-server/README.md

 * The rendered png tiles are cached inside the web server container.
 As such the tile server container will grow in size over time.

 ### Networking
-* A manually created network is connected to by all three containers.
+* A network is connected to by all three containers.
 This allows them to communicate with each other.